CamWeil/MATH4610/softwaremanual/16fmatopsmultvec.md

             }
         }

-   **Implementation/Code:** The following is the code for nmmatopsmultsc.cpp:
+   **Implementation/Code:** The following is the code for nmmatopsmultvec.cpp:

         #include<iostream>
         #include<math.h>